 Your nobility comes from a mission no less than the preservation and improvement of society.
-Our nobility is not found in collections, or walls, or organizational structures, or even in our history—it is found in our action.
+Our nobility is not found in collections, walls, organizational structures, or even in our history—it is found in our actions.
 The nobility of librarianship is earned every day by the dedicated action of thousands of individuals around the globe.”

 Importance of Professional Networking

-As librarians interact, and brainstorm, skills are learnt and developed, problems bordering individuals (librarians) and libraries at large are solved leading to preferment of solutions which would in turn lead to achievement of goals.
-The achievement of goals in any organization is the target and happiness that keeps an organization alive because results are delivered, networking breaks information isolation when people meet, and information are shared, goodwill and cooperation are created.
+As librarians interact, and brainstorm, skills are learned and developed, and problems bordering individuals (librarians) and libraries at large are solved leading to the preferment of solutions which would, in turn, lead to the achievement of goals.
+The achievement of goals in any organization is the target and happiness that keeps an organization alive because results are delivered, networking breaks information isolation when people meet, and information is shared, goodwill and cooperation are created.

 Networking according to Barnes is what is intended to break information isolation.
 And in this task, people are involved.
 There is interaction, knowledge is shared, and there is exposure to the ideas unknown and so on.
 Therefore, after going through works by various authors on networking, the researcher came up with a tree diagram of the importance of networking:

-What will make the librarians to succeed in networking?
+What will make the librarians succeed in networking?

-2. Sense of cooperation – the librarians must have the sense of cooperation or goodwill to keep the group going.
+2. Sense of cooperation – the librarians must have a sense of cooperation or goodwill to keep the group going.

 3. Participation – there must be active participation for networking to be successful and fruitful, so as to yield goals on why it was formed.

-4. Targeting the challenges – networking is the building and maintaining of relationships with a wide range of individuals, groups, or institutions who share common interest, goals, and expertise all to tackle challenges that border them.
-To meet these challenges successfully the librarians need to target the challenges through network of other colleagues.
+4. Targeting the challenges – networking is the building and maintaining of relationships with a wide range of individuals, groups, or institutions who share common interests, goals, and expertise all to tackle challenges that border them.
+To meet these challenges successfully librarians need to target the challenges through networks of other colleagues.